Dogtown: Death and Enchantment in a New England Ghost Town

-Elyssa East is an American nonfiction writer.
-She is the author of the creative nonfiction book Dogtown: Death and Enchantment in a New England Ghost Town, which chronicles a murder that occurred in an area known as Dogtown, Massachusetts, just outside Gloucester, in 1984.
+Dogtown: Death and Enchantment in a New England Ghost Town is a 2009 creative nonfiction book by Elyssa East, an American writer.
+It chronicles a murder that occurred in an area known as Dogtown, Massachusetts, just outside Gloucester, in 1984.
 As part of her research for the book, East interviewed the murderer, Peter Hodgkins, in prison.
 This nonfiction book won the 2010 L. L. Winship/P.E.N.
 New England Award and has been critically reviewed.
 According to East, the book was inspired in part by the paintings of Dogtown by Marsden Hartley.

-East grew up in Marietta, GA and attended Reed College, where she graduated with a degree in Art History in 1994.
-She went on to receive an MFA from Columbia University.
-She currently lives in New York.
-She has previously taught Creative Writing at Purchase College and Rhode Island School of Design, and is currently a part-time creative nonfiction instructor at New York University's Gallatin School of Individualized Study.